paigen11/ecommerce/readme.md

 ---
 There's a ton of requirements for this - apologies in advance.

 For the front end of the site, Twitter's [Bootstrap](http://getbootstrap.com/getting-started/) framework was used in conjunction with [AngularJS](https://angularjs.org/), and the Angular modules of [ngCookies and ngRoutes](https://code.angularjs.org/1.5.8/).
 Since Bootstrap's JavaScript files were employed for site responsiveness, Google's [jQuery](https://ajax.googleapis.com/ajax/libs/jquery/2.2.4/jquery.min.js) script is also needed.
-Styling was down with SASS through [Compass](http://compass.kkbox.com/).
+Styling was done with SASS through [Compass](http://compass.kkbox.com/).
 This is optional, but it makes the styling process quicker.

 To set this up on the back end of the site, [Node.js](https://docs.npmjs.com/getting-started/installing-node), [expressjs](http://expressjs.com/), [Mongoose](http://mongoosejs.com/), [bCrypt](https://www.npmjs.com/package/bcrypt), [rand-token](https://www.npmjs.com/package/rand-token) and [Stripe](https://stripe.com/docs/libraries) need to be downloaded with --save behind their install commands to save them to the package.json dependencies.

 In addition to all these downloads, you'll need to create an account with Stripe to get custom access keys for the payment processing.
+Once the account's created, go to Account, then click on API keys to get the codes.

 ##Code Examples
 ---